Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Numerical experiments

-We will now proceed with a discussion of the different instances of $\FF_i, \ i \in \irg{1}{4}$, where we present the conic respective reformulation/relaxation and the inner and outer approximations of its sparse counterpart.
-Regarding the inner approximations, note that if one combines them as suggested above, there will only ever be one non-redundant approximation.
+We will now proceed with a discussion of the different instances of $\FF_i, \ i \in \irg{1}{3}$, where we present the respective conic reformulations/relaxations and the inner and outer approximations of its sparse counterpart.
+Regarding the inner approximations, note that one could combine them by using Minkowski sums of the different cones.
+However, for a given problem there will only ever be one non-redundant approximation.
 The reason is that the linear functions attain the optimum at an extreme point of the feasible set and the extreme rays of a sum of cones are a subset of the extreme rays of the individual cones.
-Thus, for every $\FF_i, \ i \in \irg{1}{4}$ we will discuss the merits of only one specific inner approximation at a time.
-The upperbounds will be obtained by using $\CPI$ by default.
+Thus, for every $\FF_i, \ i \in \irg{1}{3}$ we will discuss the merits of only one specific inner approximation at a time.
+The lower bounds will be obtained by using $\CPI$ by default.
 The focus of the discussion will be the quality of the bounds obtained.
 Specifically, we are interested in assessing the completability gap, which necessitates guaranteeing a completepositivity gap of zero.
 We will discuss how the latter was achieved case by case.